-Eton College has up to 70 King’s Scholars who board in College, the House of the scholars, under the care of their House Master, the Master-in-College, and his pastoral team.
-Every boy has his own study-bedroom, and apart from a few ceremonial differences, his life at Eton is very similar to that of boys in other Houses.
+Eton College has 70 King’s Scholars who board in College House under the care of the Master-in-College (the House Master), the Matron-in-College (the Dame) and pastoral team.
+Every boy has his own study-bedroom and, apart from a few minor differences, his life at Eton is very similar to that of boys in other Houses.

 Approximately 14 scholarships are awarded annually.